 Example displacement results averaged over the four experiments with a driver pressure of 75 psi are shown in Fig. 6.
-The displacements correspond to the coordinate origin, namely the center of the front face.
+The displacements correspond to that at the coordinate origin, namely the center of the front face.
 Displacements are given up to about 0.5 ms prior to the arrival of the reflected shock.
-Immediately apparent is a strong oscillatory behavior in the v -component caused by vortex shedding (Fig. 6b).
+Immediately apparent is a strong oscillatory behavior in the v-component caused by vortex shedding (Fig. 6b).
 The time-varying envelope is less significant as four runs are not enough to statistically resolve envelope trends associated with vortex shedding at high Reynolds numbers [28].
-There is also less-pronounced periodic motion in the u -component (Fig. 6a).
+There is also less-pronounced periodic motion in the u-component (Fig. 6a).

-Fig. 6 Example displacements of the center of the front face of the shell, averaged over four runs, at a driver pressure of 75 psi: a) u -displacement (in the direction of the fluid flow) and b) v -displacement (perpendicular to the fluid flow).
-Error bars are the precision uncertainty taken here to be the standard error.
+Fig. 6 Example displacements averaged over four runs at a driver pressure of 75 psi: a) u displacement and b) v displacement.
+Error bars are the standard error.

 Proper orthogonal decomposition (POD) is used to visualize the most energetic motions of the beam during the interaction.
 Such an exercise is particularly useful for subsequent comparison to the finite element modeling.
-The displacement data $u(x, t)$ is decomposed into a set of spatially-dependent modes $\phi_i(x)$ and time-dependent mode coefficients $a_i(t)$ according to equation 2, where x are the set of spatial coordinates, t is the time, i is the mode index, and the overbar indicates a time-average.
-Following the procedure in [35], the u -, v -, and w -components are formatted into a single matrix and the Matlab 'pca' function is used to perform the decomposition.
+The displacement data $u(x, t)$ is decomposed into a set of spatially-dependent modes $\phi_i(x)$ and time-dependent mode coefficients $a_i(t)$ according to equation 2, where $x$ are the set of spatial coordinates, $t$ is the time, $i$ is the mode index, and the overbar indicates a time-average.
+Following the procedure in [34], the u-, v-, and w- components are formatted into a single matrix and the Matlab 'pca' function is used to perform the decomposition.